Indoor Heat Estimation from a Single Visible-Light Panorama: Related Work

 \subsection{Thermal Imaging Technique}

 Above absolute zero temperature, indoor objects radiate infrared energy in the Long-Wave Infrared (LWIR) spectrum (wavelengths between 8 $\mu\text{m}$ and 15 $\mu\text{m}$), resulting in heat on the object's surface.
-The radiometric quantity of the heat transfer can be measured by infrared thermal imaging technique (\cite{holst2000common,kaplan2007practical,vollmer2020infrared,planinsic2011infrared}).
-Thermal imaging has gained increasing attention in computer vision research and leads to applications based on the thermal spectrum, such as object segmentation (\cite{huo2023glass}), 3D estimation (\cite{eren2009scanning,shin2023deep,narayanan2025shape}), and material property estimation (\cite{dashpute2023thermal}).
+The radiometric quantity of the heat transfer can be measured by infrared thermal imaging technique \cite{holst2000common,kaplan2007practical,vollmer2020infrared,planinsic2011infrared}.
+Thermal imaging has gained increasing attention in computer vision research and leads to applications based on the thermal spectrum, such as object segmentation \cite{huo2023glass}, 3D estimation \cite{eren2009scanning,shin2023deep,narayanan2025shape}, and material property estimation \cite{dashpute2023thermal}.
+Meanwhile, thermography has been widely used in building analysis, from detecting facade heat loss \cite{motayyeb2023fusion} to integrating thermal data with 3D point clouds \cite{jarzkabek2020supervised}.
+In indoor settings, it supports 3D modeling \cite{adan2017fusion,schmoll2022method}, fault detection \cite{garrido2018autonomous}, thermal region segmentation \cite{adan2020temporal}, and spatial mapping using thermal and RGB-D cameras \cite{vidas20133d,lopez2017thermographic}.

-Thermography has been extensively used to collect surface heat in building spaces.
-In outdoor applications, recent studies have focused on identifying thermal leakage on exterior facades (\cite{motayyeb2023fusion}) and integrating thermal attributes with 3D point clouds (\cite{jarzkabek2020supervised}).
-In indoor scenarios, recent research has combined 3D point clouds with 2D thermography for generating 3D building models (\cite{adan2017fusion,schmoll2022method}), detecting faults on interior surfaces (\cite{garrido2018autonomous}), and segmenting targeted thermal regions on building surfaces (\cite{adan2020temporal}).
-Additionally, heat maps can be captured by a thermal-infrared camera from multiple indoor locations to analyze the heat generated on vertical wall planes (\cite{lopez2017thermographic}), support 3D modeling (\cite{adan2017fusion}), and combine with RGB-D camera for spatial mapping (\cite{vidas20133d}).

-Existing studies on indoor thermography primarily focus on capturing temporal heat maps at specific time points.
-There are several limitations.
-First, 2D thermography captures only a limited field of view.
-Second, capturing multiple 2D perspective images requires additional effort in data post-processing, such as image registration and alignment.
-Third, implementing infrared thermal cameras with additional devices like RGB-D cameras or LiDAR adds complexity and increases data acquisition costs.
+Existing studies on indoor thermography primarily focus on capturing temporal heat maps at specific time points, but several limitations remain.
+First, 2D thermography provides only a limited field of view.
+Second, acquiring multiple 2D perspective images requires additional post-processing, such as image registration and alignment.
+Third, integrating infrared cameras with devices like RGB-D sensors or LiDAR increases system complexity and data acquisition costs.